dfmorrison/cava-actup/README.md

 ## Test script ##

 There’s a simple, *in vitro*, test script here,`test-server.sh`.
-This in turn calls some code in `test-server.lisp` that reads line delimited JSON from its standard input, sends it to the server with UDP, reads the responses, and prints them to its standard output.
-The file `test-data.json` is some sample data extracted from a real run.
+This in turn calls some code in `test-server.lisp` that reads line delimited JSON from a file in the current directory named `test-server-data.json` sends it to the server with UDP, reads the responses, and prints them to its standard output.
+The file `test-server-data.json` in this directory is some sample data extracted from a real run.

-So, for example, to exercise this without actually integrating it into the rest of CAVA, in one terminal run the server and then in another run `./test-server.sh < test-data.json`, and inspect the output.